churchill-lab/emase/README.rst

 algorithm employed in EMASE models multi-reads at the level of gene, isoform, and allele and apportions them probabilistically.

-Earlier, we developed Seqnature to utilize known genetic variations, bot SNPs and Indels, to build indivdualized genomes and adjust annotations.
-One can use Seqnature to create individualized diploid transcritpme and align RNA-seq reads simultaneously to the diploid transcriptome and get alignment file in BAM format.
+One can use g2gtools to create personalized diploid transcritpme and align RNA-seq reads simultaneously to the diploid transcriptome and get alignment file in BAM format.
 This diploid BAM file can be used as input to EMASE.

 Applications
 ~~~~~~~~~~~~